aklump/cloudy-tools/documentation/source/packages.md

     name: aklump/perms
     clone_from: https://github.com/aklump/website-perms
     entry_script: perms.sh
+    entry_symlink: perms
     on_install: install
     on_update: update

+1. Create a file, convention names it _cloudypm.yml_.
 1. The name must follow `vendor/name` format.
 1. The schema of the file can be seen [here](https://github.com/aklump/cloudy/blob/master/framework/cloudy/cloudypm_info.schema.json).
 1. The `on_*` are commands that will be fired at the end of that event.
 They are optional.
+1. `entry_symlink` is optional and can be used to indicate a symlink value other than the filename of `entry_script` without extension.
+In the above example `entry_symlink` is shown only for illustration.
+The default value if it was omitted is `perms`.

 ## Add Package to the Registry